The Beginner’s Guide to Berlin Tempelhof Airport

 Your attention will immediately be caught by the impressive canopy roof.

-The idea to build just one huge building and have all the different units of an airport (terminals, hangars, counters, waiting rooms, hotels, restaurants, offices, etc) under one roof was a real innovation at the times.
+The idea to build just one huge building and have all the different units of an airport (terminals, hangars, counters, waiting rooms, hotels, restaurants, offices, etc) under one roof was a real innovation at the time.

 Berlin Tempelhof Aiport